 Semiconductor manufacturing

-Semiconductors: how the Edmonton region can grow one of the world’s most important industries
+Semiconductors: how the Edmonton Region can grow one of the world’s most important industries

 Sector